 If you’re a beer lover, you’ll definitely want to do some bar and pub hopping within Altstadt.
 Many bars in the old town serve altbier, a copper-colored brew that originated in Düsseldorf.

-Continue your escapades over at Brewery Schumacher, the oldest brewery in the city.
+Continue your escapades at Brewery Schumacher, the oldest brewery in the city.
 It’s believed that Schumacher was the very first brewery to create altbier.

 If a guided tour is more your speed, we recommend this 1.5-hour tour of Altstadt.
-The local guide will lead you all through the old town as you learn about Düsseldorf’s rich history and beautiful landmarks.
+The local guide will lead you through the old town as you learn about Düsseldorf’s rich history and beautiful landmarks.
 Looking for a great bar in Altstadt?
 Dä Spiegel is an awesome option with friendly staff, affordable prices, and delicious cocktails.

 There are several fantastic hotel and rental options ranging from budget-friendly to all-out luxury.
 I recommend the TM Hotel Düsseldorf.
-It’s charming and is located right between the old town and Königsallee, with a U-Bahn station right across the street.
+It’s charming and right between the old town and Königsallee, with a U-Bahn station right across the street.
 The Heinrich-Heine-Allee station in Altstadt serves all U-Bahn lines running through Düsseldorf.

 14. K20, Kunstsammlung Nordrhein-Westfalen